-Standard 1: Mission, Vision, and Beliefs - Effective-The superintendents candidate engages the school community to develop, advocate, and enact a shared mission, vision, and the beliefs for high-quality education and academic success for all students.
+Standard 1: Mission, Vision, and Beliefs - Effective superintendents develop, advocate, and enact a shared mission, vision, and the beliefs for high-quality education and academic success for all students.

 1(a) The superintendent understands the principles of developing and implementing strategic plans.